elsampsa/valkka-core/README.md

 ## Synopsis
 The goal of this project is to provide a library for creating open source video surveillance, management and analysis systems (VSMAs) in Linux environment.
 The idea is to be able create VSMA systems with graphical user interfaces (GUIs) using the combination of python3 and Qt (i.e. PyQt).

+## For the impatient

+Installation instructions, demo programs and API tutorial are available [here](https://elsampsa.github.io/valkka-examples/_build/html/intro.html)

+If you just want to use the API, no need to go further.

+If you are interested in the core development, keep on reading.

+## Why this library?

 Lets take a look at a typical VSMA programming architecture problem:
 - Stream H264 video from an IP camera using the RTSP protocol
 - Branch that stream, and direct it to (1) filesystem and (2) a decoder